Therapeutic Use Exemption (TUE)

 - The necessity to use that substance or method is not a consequence of the prior use (without a TUE), of a substance or method which was prohibited at the time of use.

-- Athletes at any level should normally apply to his/her National Anti-Doping Organization (NADO) or Regional Anti-Doping Organization (RADO).
+- If you are NOT an International-Level Athlete, you should normally apply to your National Anti-Doping Organization (NADO).
 You will find more information on the relevant organization’s website.
-ICSF will automatically recognize all TUEs approved by a NADO/RADO in accordance with the ISTUE.
+ICSF will automatically recognize all TUEs approved by a NADO in accordance with the ISTUE.

-- If you are an International-Level-Athlete and time does not allow you to apply nationally or regionally due to an upcoming international event, you must apply directly to the ICSF, using its specific TUE application form.
+- If you are an International-Level-Athlete you must apply directly to the ICSF, using its specific TUE application form.

 - Whether or not if you apply to your NADO/RADO or ICSF, you should always apply as soon as possible.
 For substances prohibited In-Competition only, you should apply at least 30 days before your next competition if possible.